 Which Building Materials Can Block Wi-Fi Signals?

-Wondering why part of your home has poor Wi-Fi coverage?
+Do you have poor coverage in parts of your home?
 Here are some examples of how much Wi-Fi signals are weakened when passing through walls.

 Are you curious why a part of your home, or even an area just outside the house, has poor Wi-Fi reception?
 It could be due to the material used for the wall, or other physical barriers that block or weaken Wi-Fi signals.